kexiZeroing/FE-Learning-notes/doc/mac-terminal.md

 Using Terminal you may notice that there is a small gray square brackets before the prompt.
 They are called 'Marks' and every command that is executed automatically gets marked.
 You can quickly scroll the Terminal output to previous marks with `Cmd + Up Arrow` and to the next mark with `Cmd + Down Arrow`.
 You can hide them with 'Hide Marks' from the 'View' menu.

 ## Navigating the Terminal Prompt
 Instead of hitting the up arrow several times, you can also use `Ctrl + R` and start typing a command you used before.
-This will search through the history backwards and recall the latest command you used starting with what you typed.
+This will search through the history backwards and recall the latest command you used starting with what you typed. `history` command will print entire bash history to the screen (e.g. `history | tail -5` shows the last 5 entries).
 By typing `sudo !!`, the shell will substitute the `!!` with the previous command, print the entire command after the substitution and immediately execute it with `sudo`.

 Once you have recalled a command and want to edit it, you will have to move the cursor.
 You can use `Option + Left/Right Arrow` to move word by word.
-You can use `Ctrl + A` to jump to the beginning of the line and `Ctrl + E` to jump to the end. `Ctrl + U` will clear the entire current line.
+You can use `Ctrl + A` to jump to the beginning of the line and `Ctrl + E` to jump to the end. `Ctrl + U` will clear the entire current line. `Ctrl + W` delete the word before the cursor.
 And you can option-click with the mouse pointer on a character in the command line to move the cursor there.

 The configuration for the prompt is stored in the `PS1` environment variable.
 You can see the default value by `echo $PS1`.